MLIR

 • Target Materialization

-• A target materialization converts from a value with an “illegal” source type, to a value of a “legal” type.
-This is used when a pattern expects the remapped operands to be of a certain set of types, but the original input operands have not been converted.
-This may happen during a conversion where some operations are converted to those with different resultant types, but still retain uses of the original type system.
+• A target materialization is used when a pattern expects the remapped operands to be of a certain set of types, but the original input operands have either not been replaced or been replaced with values of a different type.

 If a converted value is used by an operation that isn’t converted, it needs a conversion back to the source type, hence source materialization; if an unconverted value is used by an operation that is being converted, it needs conversion to the target type, hence target materialization.

 As noted above, the conversion process guarantees that the type contract of the IR is preserved during the conversion.
 This means that the types of value uses will not implicitly change during the conversion process.
 When the type of a value definition, either block argument or operation result, is being changed, the users of that definition must also be updated during the conversion process.
 If they aren’t, a type conversion must be materialized to ensure that a value of the expected type is still present within the IR.
-If a target materialization is required, but cannot be performed, the pattern application fails.
-If a source materialization is required, but cannot be performed, the entire conversion process fails.
+If a materialization is required, but cannot be performed, the entire conversion process fails.

 Several of the available hooks are detailed below: